jameshume/jehtech/src/html/electronics/inductors.md

 For inductors think ELI - Voltage leads current, or put another way current lags voltage:

 <img src="##IMG_DIR##/electronics_inductor_current_lags_voltage.png">

+## Adding Complexity
+Reactance is not complex in itself.
+Reactance is a real valued quantity.
+The complexity appears when reactance is combined with $j$ to represent phase.

+When we move to impedance, we need to represent both magnitude and phase.
+A +90 degree phase shift corresponds to multiplication by $j$, a -90 degree shift corresponds to minus $j$.

+Thats why we sometimes see

+$$
+X_L = j \omega L
+$$

+The j does not mean the component itself is imaginary.
+It is a mathematical marker that encodes the phase relationship between voltage and current.
+It allows phase shifts to be handled using algebra instead of trigonometry.

+*The physical quantity reactance remains real, but its effect on phase is represented using the imaginary axis.*

 ## Inductors In Series